-Agarbatti or an incense stick is a slow-burning stick which was to emit a mild fragrance to clear the atmosphere and also to keep insects away from the human habitat.
-Traditionally the sticks are made of bamboo coated with natural adhesives made from the bark of trees along with various non -synthetic ingredients which includes charcoal, sawdust of specific wood, the fragrance from sandalwood, cedarwood, cloves, turmeric and lot of other natural fragrances.
-Customarily the sticks are made of bamboo covered with normal blocks of cement produced using the bark of trees which incorporates charcoal, sawdust from wood, the scent from shoe wood, cedarwood, cloves, turmeric and parcel of other characteristic aromas.
+Mosquito Repellent incense sticks/ Agarbatti/ Agarbathi/ is a slow-burning stick which was to emit a mild fragrance to clear the atmosphere and also to keep insects away from the human habitat.
+Traditionally the sticks are made of bamboo coated with natural adhesives made from the bark of trees along with various non -synthetic ingredients which include charcoal, sawdust of specific wood, the fragrance from sandalwood, cedarwood, cloves, turmeric, and a lot of other natural fragrances.
+Customarily the sticks are made of bamboo covered with normal blocks of cement produced using the bark of trees which incorporates charcoal, sawdust from wood, the scent from shoe wood, cedarwood, cloves, turmeric, and parcel of other characteristic aromas.
 Its natural mix of aromas helps eliminate bad odor from the surrounding.
 Indeed, apart from blessing the aura with a mesmerizing aroma, burning an incense stick has a lot of benefits.

 Mosquito repellent Agarbathies